Tera-Dark/Prompt-Hub/document/CF_WORKER_GH_APP_OAUTH.md

 ### Issue: CORS errors in browser console

 **Solution**:
-- Verify the frontend is running on `https://tera-dark.github.io` (not localhost)
+- Verify the frontend origin matches你配置在 Worker 的允许源
 - For local development, use the environment variable `VITE_GH_APP_OAUTH_PROXY_URL` pointing to the deployed worker

 ### Issue: "Invalid OAuth code" error from GitHub